What to do After a Car Accident in Boulder

 If you do decide to sue, your attorney will provide details about where and when to appear in court.
 Here's a list of courthouses in Boulder County.
 If you aren't sure what to do after a car accident in Boulder, a trained legal professional may be able to help.
 Many lawyers take auto accident cases on a contingency fee basis.
 Basically, what this means is that you do not pay the lawyer his or her attorney fees or costs if you lose the case.
 If you win, you pay the lawyer a percentage of the money you recover.
 A settlement is considered a "win."

 Every situation is made up of different circumstances and figuring out what to do after a car accident in Boulder depends on an examination of the particular facts of your case.
 A lawyer can help you identify possible claims, seek settlement, or file a claim.
-Schedule a free consultation with a local attorney to discuss your options.
+Contact a local car accident attorney today to discuss your options moving forward.

 Contact a qualified attorney.